MMR

 Dr. Daisuke SHIOJIRI

+Director of Personal Health Clinic, Doctor of Medicine.
 Providing medically accurate knowledge and compassionate care at National Center for Global Health and Medicine (Shinjuku, Tokyo) and Personal Health Clinic, focusing on STIs such as HIV and PrEP.
+Born in Japan and raised in Kenya, Africa, he is also licensed to practice in Kenya, where he participates in medical and educational support activities.
+He also serves as a visiting doctor at our clinic.